MicrosoftDocs/powerapps-docs/powerapps-docs/maker/monitor-modelapps.md

 ## Events monitored

-Page navigations, command executions, form saves, and other major actions will send key performance indicators and network events to Monitor.
+Page navigation, command executions, form saves, and other major actions will send key performance indicators and network events to Monitor.

 ### FullLoad